-Although there are no health prerequisites for admission, applicants should be aware of the basic health and fitness requirements for many careers in the criminal justice field.
+Applicants should be aware of the basic health and fitness requirements for many careers in the criminal justice field.
 Prospective students with special needs or limitations that may affect their internship placement and/or potential employability are encouraged to discuss their career goals during the interview with department member prior to admission.